The Patty Duke Show: Origins

 Following her Academy Award-winning role in The Miracle Worker, ABC became interested in developing a series starring Duke.
 The network enlisted writer Sidney Sheldon to develop a vehicle for Duke.
 Sheldon asked Duke to spend a week with his family at their home to generate ideas.
 During this time, he noticed that Duke had two distinct sides to her personality (later in life she would be diagnosed as manic-depressive) Two years earlier, the Walt Disney comedy The Parent Trap with Hayley Mills as identical twins, had been a major success.
 Sheldon decided to star Duke as identical paternal cousins with contrasting personalities.
 According to Duke, he successfully captured her personality in the two characters.

 In development, Cathy was initially from Scotland.
 Duke learned a true Scottish burr for the Cathy character.
 However, Duke's accent was done "so well they couldn't understand me", concerning producers that the viewers would not like or understand her with such a profound accent.
 Upon going into production for the series, Cathy had a "general European" background and accent.

 The pilot episode was filmed on New Year's Day 1963 at the Metro-Goldwyn-Mayer Studios in Culver City, California.
 Several differences in the pilot included the series being set in San Francisco; and Mark Miller and Charles Herbert portraying Martin and Ross Lane, respectively.

+One of the producers was actor Peter Lawford.